brokenslinky/DCCDuino/README.md

 # DCCDuino
 Arduino controller for the center differential of Subaru STIs.

-# Brocks_ACDC or Manual_DCCD_Controller?
+# Simplified Version
-I don't maintain Manual_DCCD_Controller.
-I only host it as a simplified example for users who wish to write their own logic.
+Most visitors to this repository will primarily be interested in the Manual_DCCD_Controller folder.
+I don't maintain this folder, but host it as a simplified example for users who wish to write their own logic without any of the application-specific logic which I run on my own rallycross car.

-Brocks_ACDC is the one I use on my rallycross car and may contain some application-specific code.
+# Brocks_ACDC

-Consider the MIT license to cover both of these.
-You are free to use, modify, and distribute.
+This version is what I run on my own car and is an "active" center differential controller in that it responds to changes in vehicle state.
+Much more feature-rich than the manual version (and does include its own manual mode), but will be harder to troubleshoot.